daheise/simrate_control/README.md

 It is suggested not to increase the maximum rate beyond 4x, as the autopilot has trouble maintain track and level flight.
 Decreasing the minimum simrate is also not recommended.
-Default configuration parameters are optimatize for a 4x maximum simrate.
+Default configuration parameters are optimized for a 4x maximum simrate.

 ### Flight Plan